DerwenAI/kglab/README.md

   * [`richcontext.scholapi`](https://pypi.org/project/richcontext-scholapi/)
   * [`skosify`](https://skosify.readthedocs.io/)

-## Background

-Each of those libraries provides a useful piece of the pizzle when you need to leverage *knowledge representation*, *graph algorithms*, *entity linking*, *interactive visualization*, *metadata queries*, *axioms*, etc.
+Each of these libraries provides a useful piece of the pizzle when you need to leverage *knowledge representation*, *graph algorithms*, *entity linking*, *interactive visualization*, *metadata queries*, *axioms*, etc.
 However, some of them are relatively low-level (e.g., `rdflib`) or perhaps not